spiceai/docs/spiceaidocs/docs/data-connectors/spark.md

 ## Configuration

 The Apache Spark Connector can be used in two ways: specifying a plaintext connection string using the `spark_remote` parameter or specifying a `spark_remote` secret.
-The connector will fail if both configurations are set
+The connector will fail if both configurations are set.

 ### Parameters
-- `spark_remote`: A spark remote connection URI
+- `spark_remote`: A [spark remote](https://spark.apache.org/docs/latest/spark-connect-overview.html#set-sparkremote-environment-variable) connection URI

 ### Auth

-If your Spark cluster is configured to only accept authenticated requests, setting `spark_remote` as a dataset param is not acceptable.
-In this use cases, you should use a secret named `spark` with keys `spark_remote`.
+Spark clusters configured to accept authenticated requests should not set `spark_remote` as an inline dataset param, as it will contain sensitive data.
+For this case, use a secret named `spark` with key `spark_remote`.

 Check [Secrets Stores](/secret-stores) for more details.